jetbrains-academy/introduction_to_python/Modules and packages/From import/task.md

 ## from import

 One form of the import statement imports names `from` a module directly.
-This way you can use the imported name without the `module_name` prefix.
+This way, you can use the imported name without the `module_name` prefix.
 For example:

 ```python